trustedci/OSCRP/OSCRP.md

 We read stories daily about computer security incidents.
 Home Depot.
 Sony.
 The U.S. Office of Personnel Management.
 Hospitals getting hit by ransomware.
 All of those organizations take security seriously, but are still vulnerable.

 Believe it or not, science --- even "open," unclassified science is vulnerable as well.
-And indeed, "open science" can at times be particularly vulnerable because "open science" is often so exposed, because by nature there tends to be significant sharing of data, resources, and/or results.
+And indeed, "open science" can at times be particularly vulnerable because "open science" is often so exposed, since by nature there tends to be significant sharing of data, resources, and/or results.

-Sometimes, that science is specifically targeted by attackers who are interested in doing nothing more than causing a little mayhem on the side.
+Sometimes, that science is specifically targeted by attackers whose goal is disruption, possibly for political reasons or even simple mischief-making.

 At other times, attackers --- perhaps even scientific competitors --- may be interested in seeing data before it is publicly released.
 Attackers might even be interested in tainting the results of experiments.
-Finally, there may well be times when computing systems related to science projects are the innocent bystanders who are nonetheless the victims of "malware" that is simply ever-present on the Internet.
+Finally, computing systems related to science projects can suffer a disruptive security incident without being specifically targeted by an attacker at all, simply by being present on a network, and exploitable.

 We assert that something on the order of 80% of "good computer security" results from basic "computer hygiene," such as having multiple backups including some off-site, keeping systems "patched" and up to date, and limiting access controls as much as possible.
 This document does not cover basic computer hygiene or system administration.
 This document is intended to cover the *other* 20% that basic hygiene and administration *do not* cover well.